Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Bodleian Library in Oxford contains 3,000 Hebrew manuscripts and 30,000 volumes in Hebrew.
 It also displays a bronze alms bowl that belonged to Rabbi Yehiel of Paris in the 13th century.
 In the Draper Gallery of Oxford’s Ashmolean Museum is a collection of antiquities excavated in Jerusalem.

 Cambridge’s synagogue is located at Ellis Court.
 During the school year, students run its services and kosher kitchen.
 One of Cambridge’s oldest colleges, Peterhouse, stands on land once owned by a Jew.
 The old Jewish community had two centers.
-One was within the triangle made by St. Johns Street, All Souls Passage, and Bridge Street, while the other was a marketplace where Guild Hall now stands.
+One was within the triangle of St. Johns Street, All Souls Passage, and Bridge Street, while the other was a marketplace where Guild Hall now stands.

-The Cambridge University Library has many Hebrew books, including the Schechter-Taylor Geniza Collection numbering tens of thousands of items.
+The Cambridge University Library has many Hebrew books, including the Schechter-Taylor Geniza Collection, numbering tens of thousands of items.
 Trinity College and Girton College also have Judaica collections.

 In 1231, the earl of Leicester barred Jews from taking up residence in the city and forced landlords to pledge to keep them out.
 It was not until January 2001 that the Leicester City Council formally renounced the nearly 800-year-old ban on Jews.